 You get a 2 year warranty from the date you buy it during which time they’ll repair or replace any units with defects.
 Sometimes they handle claims through their factory in Ireland, and other times they’ll go through retailers or distributors depending on where you live.

-Click here to buy the Alfa from the vape store I personally recommend, and use my promo code VCALFA for 10% off.
+Click here to buy the Alfa from the vape store I personally recommend.
 If you click my link and make a purchase I do get compensated for referring you but this doesn’t influence my thoughts and I really do appreciate your support!